maryjohnben/Flashcard-app-capstone/README.md

 # Flashcard-app-capstone

+### Overview

-- Inteactive flashcard app students and teachers can use.
+- Inteactive flashcard app students and teachers can utilize.

-- Ability to let users create flashcard decks and cards in each deck.
+- Ability to let users create flashcard decks and add cards as necessary in each deck.

-- Able to create, edit, delete, and study deck of cards.
+- Let the user to create, update, delete, and study the deck of cards (CRUD).

+### Technology Used:

+- Javascript
+- React
+- React Hooks
+- HTML5
+- CSS 3
-- Tech: Javascript, React, React Hooks, HTML, CSS BootStrap
+- CSS BootStrap

-## Installation
+- Jest
+- json

+### Installation:

 - <p> <strong>Clone</strong> this repository.</p>
 - <p> <strong>cd</strong> into the newly created directory.</p>
 - <p>Run <strong>npm install</strong>.</p>